django-cms/django-cms/docs/introduction/02-templates_placeholders.rst

         {% placeholder "splashbox" %}
     {% endblock content %}

-If you switch to *Structure* mode, you'll see the new placeholders available for use.
+If you switch to *Structure* mode (*button in the upper-right corner of the page*), you'll see the new placeholders available for use.

 .. image:: /introduction/images/new-placeholder.png
    :alt: the new 'splashbox' placeholder